DevExpress/devextreme-documentation/concepts/05 Widgets/Sankey/05 Nodes and Links/08 Rearrange Nodes.md

 However, you can sort nodes within a column.
 Configure the [sortData](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/sortData.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/#sortData') object so that its fields correspond to nodes.
 The field values should be node weights: the heavier the node, the lower it is in its column.
 Refer to the **sortData** description for an example.

 Nodes in a column are separated by a space.
-You can use the **node**.[padding](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/node/padding.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/node/#padding') option to specify this space.
+You can use the **node**.[padding](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/node/padding.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/node/#padding') property to specify this space.
 In the following code, this distance is reduced to 1 pixel:

 ---
 ##### jQuery